Ideal class group of an extension of rings and Picard group: Introduction

 We learned that the classical ideal class group is also denoted by some authors as ``Cl''.
 However, this indication has already been used in the literature to denote the Weil divisor class group.
 Therefore, to avoid confusion, we will not use this notation to denote the ideal class group.
 Also, a reviewer has called our attention to the article \cite{Roberts-Singh}.
 We then observed that some exact sequences similar to the exact sequence we obtained in Theorem \ref{Thm TRS 2} can be found in the literature \cite[Chap IX, \S3, Theorem 3.3]{Bass} and \cite[Theorem 2.4]{Roberts-Singh}.
-Although there are fewer connections between the exact sequence obtained in \cite[Chap IX, \S3, Theorem 3.3]{Bass} and Theorem \ref{Thm TRS 2} (on this subject, see also Remark \ref{Remark bir}), our result has close connections with \cite[Theorem 2.4]{Roberts-Singh}.
-However, our result (Theorem \ref{Thm TRS 2}) can be seen as an improved version of the above result, to which the idea of the ideal class group of an extension has been added.
+Although there are fewer connections between the exact sequence obtained in \cite[Chap IX, \S3, Theorem 3.3]{Bass} and Theorem \ref{Thm TRS 2} (on this subject, see also Remark \ref{Remark bir}), our result has very close connections with \cite[Theorem 2.4]{Roberts-Singh}.

 Next, we will study the behaviour of the ideal class group for a tower of extensions of rings.
 In fact, in Theorem \ref{Theorem fourth TS}, for any extensions of commutative rings $A\subseteq B \subseteq C$, we obtain the following exact sequence of Abelian groups: We also prove that under a gentle condition the above sequence is also right exact (see Corollary \ref{Coro Ani-Elman-Asena}).
 Similarly, an exact sequence about the groups of invertible ideals: is obtained first in \cite[\S3]{Singh} and later in \cite[Lemma 4.3]{Sahhu-Weibel}.
 However, as we will see in the proof of Theorem \ref{Theorem fourth TS}, it is quite easy to prove the exactness of this sequence.
 In fact, Theorem \ref{Theorem fourth TS} improves this result significantly.